Back in 1781, Mozart wandered into Vienna’s Deutschordenshaus, where his boss (the Archbishop of Salzburg) was staying, argued

 If you only have limited time, then the following sites are the must-see items on your Vienna to-do list.

-Mozarthaus (Domgasse 5): Museum dedicated to his time in Vienna and his music.
+Mozarthaus (Domgasse 5): Museum dedicated to his time in Vienna and his music, with a changing exhibition, too.
 Occupies two floors above the Mozartwohnung (see below).
 The area around the museum looks pretty much like it did in the late 1700s.
 More details here.

 Mozartwohnung (Domgasse 5): Mozart’s actual apartment between 1784 and 1787, returned to its original structural condition and open to the public.
 More details here.